 scrollToElement(ref, options)

-• animated, a boolean indicates whether a scroll animation should be played.
+offset, an space on top of the ref component, which is also scrolling down to the visual viewport.
+Default is 0.animated, a boolean indicates whether a scroll animation should be played.
 If set to false, the ref component will jump into the view without any transition animation.
-Default is true.
+Default is true. <template>

 <view class="wrapper">